Massey High School

 ILLNESS

-(i) Students who are ill should be kept at home;
+1. Students who are ill should be kept at home;

 PERSONAL EFFECTS

-(ii) If it is unavoidable and any personal effects are brought to school, it is the student’s responsibility for their safekeeping.
-If they are brought to school the school will take no responsibility and it will be at the owner’s risk.
+2. If valuables or large sums of money are brought to school, the school will take no responsibility and it will be at the owner’s risk.

 GENERAL BEHAVIOUR

-(i) When visitors come to the school students are expected to show them courtesy;
+1. When visitors come to the school students are expected to show them courtesy;

-(iii) Fighting/'play' fighting and other violence is regarded seriously and may result in stand-down or suspension;
+3. Fighting/'play' fighting and other violence is regarded seriously and may result in stand-down or suspension;

 CHEWING GUM